keshri29/video-caption-editor/README.md

 ├── package.json             # Project dependencies
 ├── README.md                # Project documentation
-└── .gitignore               # Files to ignore in Git Future Enhancements
+└── .gitignore               # Files to ignore in Git
-Backend Integration: Add a backend to burn captions into the video and enable downloading.

-AI-Powered Captioning: Use AI to automatically generate captions.

-Export Options: Allow users to export captions as SRT or VTT files.

-User Authentication: Add login/signup functionality to save user progress.

-Multi-Language Support: Support for captions in multiple languages.

-Contributing
-Contributions are welcome!
-If you'd like to contribute, please follow these steps:

-Fork the repository.

-Create a new branch (git checkout -b feature/your-feature).

-Commit your changes (git commit -m 'Add some feature').

-Push to the branch (git push origin feature/your-feature).

-Open a pull request.

 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.